exonum/exonum-java-binding/exonum-light-client/README.md

 ```
 ### Creating transaction message
 The following example shows how to create the transaction message.
-In addition please read about [transaction message structure][exonum-tx-message].
+In addition please read about [transaction message structure][exonum-tx-message-builder].
 ```java
     TransactionMessage txMessage = TransactionMessage.builder()
         .serviceId((short) 1)